-- Staff are introduced to the key terms (Appendix 2) via training. - Such students are identified at interview and noted.
-Information is actively sought from partners to inform our response. - Information held about students who need careful monitoring is updated regularly, usually once per half term. - The attendance of students who need careful monitoring is checked using a system that alerts the pastoral tutors if a student in this category is absent. - All staff are able to identify emerging issues of vulnerability. - The pastoral team monitors all students closely. - There is a Learning Support team that specialises in supporting students within College who have specific needs. - Student Services provide support through Counselling Policy - Specific arrangements are in place to support the needs of Young Adult Carers. - Staff work closely with Parents and Partner agencies, through Worcestershire Family Front Door and Community Social Workers, where appropriate. - There is a nominated Children Looked After Co-ordinator (Sara Payne) who supports and monitors this particular vulnerable group and students who have previously been Looked After.
+• Staff are introduced to the key terms (Appendix 2) via training.

+- Such students are identified at interview and noted.
+Information is actively sought from partners to inform our response. - Information held about students who need careful monitoring is updated regularly, usually once per half term. - The attendance of students who need careful monitoring is checked using a system that alerts the pastoral tutors if a student in this category is absent. - All staff are able to identify emerging issues of vulnerability. - The pastoral team monitors all students closely. - There is a Learning Support team that specialises in supporting students within College who have specific needs. - Student Services provide support through Counselling Policy - Specific arrangements are in place to support the needs of Young Adult Carers. - Staff work closely with Parents and Partner agencies, through Worcestershire Family Front Door and Community Social Workers, where appropriate. - There is a nominated Children Looked After Co-ordinator (Sara Payne) who supports and monitors this particular vulnerable group and students who have previously been Looked After. - Quality Assurance processes consider outcomes for this group of students.